sagrawalx/sagrawalx.github.io/teaching/sp21-b6_ma117/syllabus.md

     These group sessions are for you to talk to each other about whatever you're struggling with,  and I can chime in whenever necessary.
 This means that you should come with a question or two that you would like to discuss with the group!

-    If you won't be able to make it to a group session on a day that your name is drawn, please let me know in advance and we'll work something out.
+    If you won't be able to make it to a group session on a day that your name has been drawn for, please let me know in advance and we'll work something out.

-* Problem sessions: **TBA** <!-- TODO -->
+* Problem sessions: **Info TBA** <!-- TODO -->

 * Office hours:
     - I'll have office hours throughout the week for you to stop by and ask me for help with whatever you need.
-    - The math paraprof, Cinea Jenkins, also holds  office hours. **TBA** <!-- TODO -->
+    - The math paraprof, Cinea, also holds  office hours. **Info TBA** <!-- TODO -->

 I strongly encourage you to set up live study sessions with your classmates on your own as well.
 I've set us up a Slack workspace that you might use to coordinate live study sessions; you can also use it to ask each other questions via chat.

-It can be easy to feel isolated during this era of quarantines and social distancing, but, despite the vast distances that may separate us, you do have access to a community (which includes your classmates, me, Cinea, Fernando, and QRC tutors).
+It can be easy to feel isolated during this era of quarantines and social distancing, but you do have access to a community (which includes your classmates, me, Cinea, Fernando, and QRC tutors).
 Taking advantage of this community will help you feel less isolated, and also help your learning.

 ## Assessment